GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 Fecal metabarcoding analysis for samples collected on Matinicus Rock by Will Kennerley, 2021.

+The [qiime documentation](https://docs.qiime2.org/2021.11/) is a fantastic resource and before you begin going through this, I would spend some time working through their help guides and tutorials.
+You can learn a lot from them and might find some better ways of doing things than I've got here, so feel free to modify this workflow as needed.

+## 1. Import the data into Qiime2

-Load qiime environment and cd to correct directory.
+First, load qiime environment and cd to correct directory in the terminal.
+Modify this command based on where your working directory will be.
 ```
 cd /Users/gemmaclucas/GitHub/Fecal_metabarcoding/Matinicus-Rock-2021-Atlantic-Puffins
 conda activate qiime2-2021.4
 ```

-## 1. Import the data into Qiime2

-It's saved on my solid state hardrive, Data_SS1.
+The raw reads are saved on my solid state hardrive, Data_SS1.
 There are two whole plates, plates 1 and 2, and then some samples on Fecal_Plate_15.
+I moved these extra files into their own directory.

+Will: You don't acually need the raw reads, since I am sharing the ```demux``` artefacts which are just the raw reads turned into a qiime artefact.
+So you can skip this step and start at the next one.

-There were hidden files in the folders, which I found using ```ls -alh```.
-Then I removed them using ```rm ._ATP*```.
-If you don't remove them then the commands won't run.
+Note, there were hidden files in the folders, which I found using ```ls -alh```.
+I removed them using ```rm ._*```.
+These were preventing to commands from running initially.

 ```
 qiime tools import\